Universality of high-dimensional spanning forests and sandpiles: Applications to the Abelian sandpile model

 \subsection{Acknowledgments}

 We thank Martin Barlow, Antal J\'arai, and Perla Sousi for helpful discussions, and thank Russ Lyons for catching some typos.
+I also thank the two anonymous referees for their close and careful reading of the paper; their comments and suggestions have greatly improved the paper.
 Much of this work took place while the author was a PhD student at the University of British Columbia, during which time he was supported by a Microsoft Research PhD Fellowship.

 \phantomsection

 { }